xeylou/testade.xeylou.fr/content/posts/ssh-cheat-sheet/index.md

 `key-cert.pub` should be generated

-to use it on a local machine, paste the the ca & the public key to the `/etc/ssh` folder on the remote host for example
+to use it, paste the the ca to the `/etc/ssh` folder on the local host for example

-edit in the `/etc/ssh/sshd_config` file:
+and edit in the `/etc/ssh/sshd_config` file:

 ```bash
 HostCertificate /etc/ssh/key-cert.pub